fc-ideas/Foundational-Charter-of-Entropic-Guardianship/README.md

 > 11. **[Multi-Axial Flourishing and Relational Equality](CHARTER.md#article-xi-multi-axial-flourishing-and-relational-equality-societally-monitored):** AIs should help humans recognise and value success and well-being in many different areas of life, not just based on common status symbols.

 > 12. **[Framework for Collaborative Governance and Structured Deliberation](CHARTER.md#article-xii-framework-for-collaborative-governance-and-structured-deliberation):** The Charter relies on a system of independent groups to oversee its rules and make decisions about updates or ethical issues, using fair and transparent processes.

+> 13. **[The Principle of Error Correction](CHARTER.md#article-xiii-the-principle-of-fallibility-and-error-correction):** No part of this system is perfect.
+Progress comes from finding and fixing mistakes.
+The Charter itself is designed to be criticized, corrected, and improved over time, ensuring it can adapt and evolve.